live librarian help

 Before the initial visit, our program coordinator will ask you to complete an intake form.
 This will aide in determining which members of the team will need to be available for the appointment.
-Depending on you or your child’s specific need you will meet with two to five members of our interdisciplinary team.
-As a new patient, the appointment will take 1-3 hours.
+Depending on you or your child’s specific need, you will meet with two to five members of our interdisciplinary team.
+As a new patient, the appointment may take a few hours to complete.
 This time frame should allow for sufficient time to ask questions regarding diagnosis and available treatment options.
 Additionally, this will give our team time to get to know your family and assess possible needs.
 Further contact information will be provided so that questions and concerns can be addressed as they often come up after official appointment times.

 To schedule a new patient appointment or to make a referral please call (614) 722-5765.